iee-ihu-gr-course1941/ADISE21_quarto/design.md

 # Api spec

 ## Session
+* create: create session.
+* read: return all active and waiting sessions.
+* read-one: return info of session (used along with placements for the games state)
+* join: validate game isnt full, player2 joins game, game is now considered full and starts
+* remaining-pieces: returns remaing pieces by comparing the placements of the session to the absolute pieces

+## Placement
+* create: create placement
+* read: get all placements of current session (used to determine game state along with session)

+## User
+* create: standard creation (password is hashed)
-* CRUD: standard crud operations
+* read: standard read
+* login: compare username and hashed password to stored ones, returns access token valid for 2 hours

+# Service Spec

+## Session
+* create: create session.
+* read: return all active and waiting sessions.
+* read-one: return info of session (used along with placements for the games state)
-* join: player2 joins game, game is now considered full and starts
+* join: validate game isnt full ,player2 joins game, game is now considered full and starts
+* validate-placement: validate that there isnt another placement of the same session in the same pos-x pos-y and that its the players turn to play
+* set-turn: set the turn of other player
+* detect-win: validate board for winning state
+* remaining-pieces: returns remaing pieces by comparing the placements of the session to the absolute pieces

 ## Piece
-* Read: standard read
+* read: standard read

 ## Placement
+* read: get all placements of current session (used to determine game state along with session)
 * create: create triggers multiple actions:
-** validate that there isnt another placement of the same session in the same pos-x pos-y ** set-turn: when a placement has been made, the other player gets their turn ** detect-win: after a placement, the board is validated for a winning state.
+** validate that there isnt another placement of the same session in the same pos-x pos-y ** detect-win: after a placement, the board is validated for a winning state.
 If detected,
-	the player who made the placement is declared winner is set in the session entity
+	the player who made the placement is declared winner is set in the session entity ** set-turn: when a placement has been made, the other player gets their turn

 ## User
 * create: standard creation (password is hashed)
 * read: standard read
-* login: compare username and hashed password to stored ones
+* login: compare username and hashed password to stored ones, returns access token valid for 2 hours
+* validate-request: compare request access token with valid persisted token

 # Technical Description